albar965/littlenavmap-manual/src/en/MEASURE.rst

 Measurement lines use nautical miles, kilometers or statue miles as unit.
 Feet or meter will be added as unit if the lines are short enough.
-This allows to measure e.g. takeoff distance for crossing takeoffs.

 A great circle gives the shortest distance from point to point on earth but does not use a constant course.
 For that reason the measurement line